n7jxh/BSE_nyjahs_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I wanted to work on the hardware aspect of the car.
 I put together the basic car kit, and then focused on the connections between the Raspberry Pi, the motor driver, and the battery pack.
 I very quickly realized the pins on the Raspberry Pi would not be enough space for all the connections needed, so I ordered and incorporated a breadboard into the system.
 I put all the VCC and ground wires into the positive and negative power rails respectively.
-I had a bit of trouble with connecting the wires to the pin— I'm new to working with wires and with the Raspberry Pi itself, so I often forgot which wires went where and what pin did what.
+I had a bit of trouble with connecting the wires to the pinout board— I'm new to working with wires and with the Raspberry Pi itself, so I often forgot which wires went where and what pin did what.
 Taking notes of what I did quickly became absolutely crucial to my success.
 Unfortunately I did not priortize cable mangement like I should, which presented itself as an issue in my later milestones.
-But now that my foundatiion was completed, it was time to work on the actual code.
+Along with working on the physical foundation, I worked on the foundation of my Raspberry Pi.
+I did a <a href="https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html">headless setup</a> so that I could look at the Raspberry Pi Desktop from my computer to edit the code in their Thonny editor, since I didn't have or need a display specifically for my Raspberry Pi.
+Now that every aspect of my foundatiion was completed, it was time to work on the actual code.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.